 The latter stage was the result of an alteration, since the original stage route over the Télégraphe / Galibier was blocked because a landslide had made descending the Lautaret unsafe.

-There are a few flatter sections in the route, totaling some 9 kilometers, including just over 100 meters of descend.
+There are a few flatter sections in the route, totalling some 9 kilometers, including just over 100 meters of descend.

 Just past the last and longest of a series of 3 tunnels, you can make a scenic detour, by taking the right turn over the D80B, direction Saint-Jean-d’Arves (la Tour / la Chal) / “Route Panoramique”, rejoining the “classic” route at Malcrozet.

 I barely managed the classic ascend in 2012, when I was recovering from a bad crash – the Alpe d’HuZes team trained in the area for a few days and some of us combined this with the climb up the Alpe d’Huez.

 At the time, it had only just opened up, but the summit was snow covered and freezing cold, the descent a menace to anyone’s health.

-Still, the views higher up are fantastic and this climb should be on your “to do” list and I revisited it during my Tour de France 2021 stage 4 and the epilogue (panormaic route).
+Still, the views higher up are fantastic and this climb should be on your “to do” list and I revisited it during my Tour de France 2021 stage 4 and the epilogue (panoramic route).